DEV SITE .48

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Systems manager VFX production
+Entry / Progression - Systems manager VFX production

 Experience in computer systems support, ideally in a lead role.
 Experience managing people as an IT manager.
 Knowledge of the VFX pipeline.